Solu Khumbu Trek Oct 2015

 4. Let our friends who are doing it tough out there know that we are here to help them get back on their feet.

 We would be in some beautiful places yet untouched by the hand of tourism whilst meeting and living with some of the most beautiful people on the planet.
-As with most journeys through Nepal, it was an amazing chance to see another approach to life and quite possibly a journey within as much as out.
-It would be challenging physically, emotionally and spiritually.
+As with most journeys through Nepal, it was an amazing chance to see another approach to life.
+It would be challenging experience for all.

-Dan, Kelsey (Medic), Dee Keys, Si Brown, Anita Brown, Brad Dean, Kate Quinn, Mark Wilson (Funky), Ben Luck, Arjun Adhikari and Bebek Rai
+Dan, Kelsey, Dee Keys, Si Brown, Anita Brown, Brad Dean, Kate Quinn, Mark Wilson (Funky), Ben Luck, Arjun Adhikari and Bebek Rai

 A beautiful little hamlet of very traditional Rai and Kulung homes nestled on the side of a deep valley looking directly up towards the Everest range of the Himalayas.
 The curious children huddled together at a distance as we walked in, not sure what to make of these alien intruders!